-- A mechanism by which employees at and below the level of executive officer authorize individuals in their reporting hierarchy to act on behalf of the University in the same way that the president delegates authority to executive officers.
+- A mechanism by which employees at and below the level of the president’s direct delegatees authorize employees in their reporting hierarchy to act on behalf of the University in the same way that the president delegates authority to his/her senior leaders.

-- A delegatee is responsible for executing his/her delegated or sub-delegated authority within the limitations of their duties and this policy.
+- A delegatee is responsible for executing the delegated or sub-delegated authority within the limitations of their duties and this policy.

-- A delegator is responsible for communicating delegations and sub-delegations of authorities to delegatees in writing; for reviewing their delegations annually to ensure they are up-to-date, to achieve ongoing consistency and alignment between management authority, responsibility, and accountability, and to make adjustments as appropriate; and responsible for providing delegatees with sufficient training to enable them to carry out their responsibilities and respective authorities effectively.
+- A delegator is responsible for communicating delegations and sub-delegations of authorities to delegatees in writing; reviewing their delegations annually to ensure they are up-to-date, achieving ongoing consistency and alignment between management authority, responsibility, and accountability, and making adjustments as appropriate; and for providing delegatees with sufficient training to enable them to carry out their responsibilities and respective authorities effectively.

 - Delegations Coordinators

 - Employees who are responsible for supporting units in complying with this policy.

 - The Office of the General Counsel is responsible for verifying delegations of authority before approving signed contracts.
 The General Counsel is also responsible for informing the Board of Regents of any existing Board policy or directive that is inconsistent with or alters the delegations of authority as provided for in Board of Regents Policy: Reservations and Delegations of Authority, and for advising the Regents, the president, and other University officials on the proper administration of delegations and sub-delegations of authority for the institution.

 - Office of Institutional Compliance

 - The Institutional Compliance Office is responsible for educating and supporting senior leaders and delegation coordinators to ensure unit compliance with this policy, for working with the president, associate vice president for internal audit, and others to monitor delegations of authority and to ensure overall institutional compliance with this policy, and for maintaining the central Delegations Library.